Tutorial: Migrate MySQL to Azure Database for MySQL online using DMS

 In the Azure portal, select All services, search for Azure Database Migration Service, and then select Azure Database Migration Services.

-Alternately, you can chose Create project only to create the migration project now and execute the migration later.
+Alternately, you can choose Create project only to create the migration project now and execute the migration later.

-Select Save, on the Migration summary screen, in the Activity name text box, specify a name for the migration activity, and then review the summary to ensure that the source and target details match what you previously specified.
+On the Summary screen, in the Activity name text box, specify a name for the migration activity and review the summary to ensure that the source and target details match what you previously specified.

-The migration activity window appears, and the Status of the activity is initializing.
+Select Start migration.
+The migration activity window appears, and the Status of the activity is Initializing.
+The Status changes to Running when the table migrations start.

 Monitor the migration